Analyzing aiR for Review results

 How aiR for Review analysis results work

-When aiR for Review finishes its analysis of a document, it returns a prediction about how the document should be categorized, as well as its reasons for that prediction.
+When aiR for Review finishes its analysis of a document, it delivers recommendations in the form of a Predication and Score on how the document should be categorized, along with supporting rationale the prediction.
 This analysis has several parts:

-• aiR Citation [1-5]—excerpts from the document that support the prediction and rationale.
+- aiR Citation [1-5]—excerpts from the document that support the prediction and rationale, with a maximum of five citations.

 In general, citations are left empty for non-relevant documents and documents that don't match an issue.
 However, aiR occasionally provides a citation for low-scoring documents if it helps to clarify why it was marked non-relevant.
 For example, if aiR is searching for changes of venue, it might cite an email that ends with "Hang on, gotta run, more later" as worth noting, even though it does not consider this a true change of venue request.